 A Japanese to English Electronic Dictionary – Having a Japanese to English dictionary is essential since you will often come across a word that you won’t know.
 Luckily, you don’t need to go out and get a dedicated electronic dictionary (although they might have better definitions) since you might own a smart phone or a tablet that can accomplish this.
 I use an iPhone, so I typically use an application called Imiwa in conjunction to the built-in Wisdom English-Japanese Dictionary from Sanseido that is included in iOS and Mac OS X. While I don’t own an Android, there should be plenty of Japanese to English dictionaries on the Google Play store.
 You should enable Japanese input before using these apps.

 Anki – Anki is an open source flashcard program that facilitates memorization of vocabulary and even Kanji.
 The cards you will study in a given day are done automatically.
+There is a version of Anki on iOS, but it costs $24.99.
+However, it’s a worthwhile investment in the long run as you can study your cards anywhere without being front of a computer.

 Where do I get the games?